 If You’ve Been Charged With Criminal Vehicular Conduct in Minnesota, Contact Attorney Joshua London Right Away!

-• gross negligent operation of a motor vehicle
+• Gross negligent operation of a motor vehicle

 • Causing an accident and leaving the scene (hit and run)

-• negligence plus DUI (alcohol or other drug impairment, or 0.08 alcohol within two hours) or
+• Negligence plus DUI (alcohol or other drug impairment, or 0.08 alcohol within two hours) or

-• failure to repair a known defect and causing injury or death to another driver
+• Failure to repair a known defect and causing injury or death to another driver

 There is no crime unless evidence proves causation.
 The prosecutor is required to provide evidence of a causal connection between the bodily harm and the intentional criminal act that is being alleged.